Students take courses organized in three tiers. All students in the program need to satisfy:

 - Dissertation hours: 12 credits

 - Research vertical teams (RVT): Each term (including summer) that a student is in the program, the student will actively participate in concentration research teams that meet on an on-going basis.
 These may be either individual lab groups, or concentration groups, or some combination thereof, as determined by the student's advisor.
-The goal of this activity is to maintain constant involvement in research-related activity throughout the student's time in the program.
+The goal of this activity is to maintain constant involvement in research-related and other professional development activities throughout the student's time in the program.